qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/rastertools.rst

 ``Map theme to render`` [selection]
   Optional

-  If you have some theme set, you can choose one of them for the final raster layer
+  If you have some map theme set, you can choose one of them for the final raster layer.

 ``Single layer to render`` [selection]
   Optional